Shopify SEO guide: detailed tips on Shopify store optimization

 As you can see, it’s clear and easy to understand, so users know what they’re going to find when they open the link.

-Note: If you want to change the Shopify URL slug of live and indexed pages, set up a 301 redirect from the old URL to the new one so you don’t lose traffic.
+If you want to change the Shopify URL slug of live and indexed pages, set up a 301 redirect from the old URL to the new one so you don't lose traffic.

-In terms of H1 tags and title tags, they don’t have to be identical but the topic should be the same.
+In terms of H1 tags and title tags, they don’t have to be identical but the main idea should be the same.
 Both of them should clearly describe your content and include the main keyword.
 All of this helps search engines understand what your content is about, potentially improving your SEO rankings.

 Shopify metadata has specific character requirements – titles shouldn’t exceed 60 and descriptions shouldn’t go over 160 characters.
 Meta titles and descriptions are what attract users in search engines.
 Here’s what they look like:

-- Include relevant keywords
+• Include relevant keywords

-- Make it clear and captivating
+• Make it clear and captivating

-- Include a call to action verb
+• Include a call to action verb

-Engaging descriptions can ensure more traffic to your site as it’s the first thing that attracts the user.
 You can review if your metadata is good using our free TinyIMG metadata checker tool.

-7. Include structured data
+5. Include structured data

 You can often see such results on product and recipe pages.
 Let’s take a look at these Gnocchi recipe rich results: